 For Tom, his top five events include Panama Canal cruise; Animals of Africa (including Chobe); lava flow on Big Island, Hawaii; Antarctica cruise and like Tom always says, “Everything upcoming in the future.

 Sure, its easy to get caught up in the enthusiasm of a most recent experience.
 You know, kind of comparable to “love the one you’re with” mentality.
-However, yesterday was truly one of those special times, we couldn’t wipe the smiles off of our faces.
+However, yesterday was indeed one of those special times, we couldn’t wipe the smiles off of our faces.

 |Upon arising from his mud bath, he decided to clean up in the river, so we thought.|